-This is due to be the first in a series of 4 stories (1 for each season) The idea that each sensory story will have a unique feel and energy to it.
+This is due to be the first in a series of 4 stories (1 for each season).
+Check out he winter sensory story – Snow Bear.
+Please take a few minutes to watch the video of my daughter reading it!
+The idea that each sensory story will have a unique feel and energy to it.
 For Autumn we are dealing with a forest ready to close down for the winter.
 Stillness and peace are the words of the season.
 Think of this as a “low arousal” examination of the sensory stimuli for in the autumnal woods.
-It is designed for teenagers.
-Bird song, cracking twigs, rustling, gently falling leaves.
+I wrote it for teenagers with PMLD (Profound and multiple learning difficulties) and for the book I have tried to use “age appropriate” images.
+Sensory stimuli such as Bird song, cracking twigs, rustling, gently falling leaves.

-Similar to my previous two sensory stories this is not a narrative as such but an exploration of the topic.
+Similar to my previous two sensory stories (Human Body and Blue Abyss) this is not a narrative as such but an exploration of the topic.
 We are lucky enough to have both a school woodland and a well equipped Multi-sensory room.
 This story was designed to be delivered in the woods then revisited using the resources collected on return to school.
 This way the experience can be relived and hopefully associative memories can be strengthened through recalling the stimuli.

 The Autumn Forest

 Very simple resources needs for this.
 The most complex being a Sensory umbrella with leaves hanging from it.
 I have included a number of suggested sensory resources that you can use but don’t let that limit your imagination.
 Whatever will stimulate and inspire your children to communicate.
-While this is designed to be used with Children with PMLD I think they work really well for other children who benefit from additional sensory elements to their education.
+I wrote this sensory story to read to Children with PMLD I think sensory stories work really well for other children who benefit from additional sensory elements to their education and even early years.

 Feel the cold and misty air, damp upon your face.